kktse/kktse.github.io/_posts/2020-06-21-rsx-kinematic-curves.markdown

 ![half track variation](/assets/images/2020-06-21/rsx-half-track.png)

-In both bump and steer, there are regions where the half track increase is positive.
+In both bump and steer, there are regions where the half track displacement is positive.
 In bump, that region is between +0mm and +83mm.
 In steer, that region is between -4deg and +0deg.
 You can expect the half track to vary from anywhere from -20mm to +4mm as the suspension is articulated.